A hub of endless information, the web has disseminated the message of having the “perfect” body to kids and teens.

 Often, it’s during the pre-teen years in junior high and early high school when kids discover just exactly how things work in cyberspace.
-All it takes is a few clicks of a mouse to be exposed to a world of negativity and cruel, insensitive judgement.
+A few clicks and you are in a world of negativity and insensitive judgement.
 Kids today not only hope for the acceptance of friends and family, but also hundreds of people on social media sites such as Facebook and MySpace.

 “In other words, it can serve as a constant reminder of what they think they aren’t: perfect the way they are.”